 - not providing employees proper wage statements.

 Ms. Vecchio and her attorneys believe that Quest and its subsidiaries have violated the above state laws.
 She is possibly one of thousands of New York employees who work or worked for Quest as Mobile Examiners and were not paid in accordance with state law.
-This action is presented as a class action (Index Number 652069/2019) on behalf of herself and all similarly affected individuals for violations of the state labor law.
+This action against Exam One is presented as a class action (Index Number 652069/2019) on behalf of herself and all similarly affected individuals for violations of the state labor law.

 If you work or have worked for Quest as a Mobile Examiner within the past 6 years, and you believe your rights were violated as described above or in any other way, we encourage you to please call us at (212) 397-1000.